wp-plugins/event-post/readme.txt

 * Plugin creation

 == Upgrade notice ==

+= 3.5.0 =
+* New options are available for: icons in the loop, default position of the admin boxes
+* New shortcode [event_details] is available
+* Support for Shortcake (Shortcode UI plugin)

 = 2.7.0 =
 * The event meta box is no more displayed for non posts items such as pages or custom post-types